helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 	* Privacy feature : People might not want to betray personal information.
 There should be configurable regions “privacy zones” (i.e. .1 miles around home).
 Strava has this functionality
 2. A web portal that has global map that will show where those who are suspected to be ill have been, starting from 72 hours prior to becoming ill.
-	* view 1: local region (i.e. zip code, or 10 mile square radius around a lat/long)
+	* view 1: local region (i.e. zip code, or 50 mile square radius around a lat/long)
-	* view 2: global/regional map, with downsampled hot/cold zones colored by intensity

 3. A global location database that stores anonymized location data
 	* global data will likely be too much to process in the browser, so downsampling will need to be processed for the global view